Josh Collmenter: Arizona Diamondbacks (2011–2016)

-Collmenter has caught the eye of some observers due to his unusual over-the-top delivery.
-It is thought that the deceptiveness of the delivery has attributed to much of his success thus far.
-He is the first pitcher since earned runs were recorded in 1912 to have given up four or fewer total earned runs and 20 or fewer total hits in his first six starts.
-Although he does not possess superior velocity to his fastball (average 87 MPH), he relies on throwing a sizable amount of cutters and changeups to keep hitters off-balance.
-He also throws a curveball less frequently.
+Collmenter caught the eye of some observers due to his unusual over-the-top delivery.
+It was thought that the deceptiveness of the delivery attributed to much of his success.
+He was the first pitcher since earned runs were recorded in 1912 to have given up four or fewer total earned runs and 20 or fewer total hits in his first six starts.
+Although Collmenter didn't possess superior velocity to his fastball (average 87 MPH), he relied on throwing a sizable amount of cutters and changeups to keep hitters off-balance.
+He also threw a curveball less frequently.

 In 2011, Collmenter got his first chance to pitch in the playoffs when he faced the Milwaukee Brewers in Game 3 of the Division Series.
 The D-Backs won the game 8–1 and Collmenter got the win.
 However, the Brewers would go on to win the best-of-five series, 3–2.
+Collmenter made 31 appearances (24 starts) for the Diamondbacks during his rookie campaign, compiling a 10-10 record and 3.38 ERA with 100 strikeouts across 154 1/3 innings pitched.

 Collmenter began the 2012 season in the rotation, but after going 0–2 with a 9.82 ERA in 4 starts and an average of less than 5 innings per start, Collmenter was demoted to the long relief role on April 30, and Patrick Corbin was called up to take his place in the rotation.
+He pitched in 28 games (11 starts) for Arizona on the year, registering a 5-3 record and 3.69 ERA with 80 strikeouts across 90 1/3 innings pitched.

+Collmenter made 49 appearances out of the bullpen during the 2013 season, pitching to a 5-5 record and 3.13 ERA with 85 strikeouts over 92 innings of work.
+In 2014, he made 33 appearances (28 starts) for the Diamondbacks, posting an 11-9 record and 3.46 ERA with 115 strikeouts and one save across 179 1/3 innings pitched.

+Collmenter pitched in 44 contests (including 12 starts) for Arizona in 2015, compiling a 4-6 record and 3.79 ERA with 63 strikeouts and one save over 121 innings of work.
 On November 3, 2015, the Diamondbacks exercised Collmenter's 2016 option.

-On July 30, 2016, the Diamondbacks designated Collmenter for assignment, and released him on August 7.
+Collmenter made 15 appearances for Arizona in 2016, recording a 4.84 ERA with 17 strikeouts across 22 1/3 innings pitched.
+On July 30, 2016, Collmenter was designated for assignment by the Diamondbacks, who released him after he cleared waivers on August 7.